TIANjiming07/low-cost-football-analytics/README.md

 ## Potential Analysis Outputs

-This project can be extended to support:
+This project can support or be extended to support:

-- Player detection and tracking
+- Real-time tactical analysis with low-cost equipment
-- Ball detection and tracking
+- Player team prediction
-- Team identification
+- Estimation of player and ball positions on a tactical map
-- Speed and distance estimation
+- Ball tracking
-- Possession or phase-of-play analysis
+- Heatmap visualization
-- Annotated match clips
+- Possession rate analysis
-- Interactive dashboards for match review
+- Team pass count statistics